cis1912/website/content/lectures/lec04.md

 ## Services

 Each pod has its own IP address, but actually directing requests to the correct pod can be difficult when we have many pods.
-When a deployment has many replicas, the application would have to decide which replica to send a request to.
-This is where services come into play.
+When a deployment has many replicas, the application would have to find out the IP of every replica and then decide which replica to send a request to.
+Services come into play by making the discovery of application locations within the cluster much easier.
 Services are associated with their own IP address, when this IP address is hit by a request, the main node uses the cluster metadata to route you to the correct pod.
 The services are linked to pods by label, so any pod with a specific label will be considered part of the associated service.

 ![Service Visualization](/img/lec04/service_vis.png)